JanssenProject/jans/docs/developer/janssen-developer-faq.md

 ## How do I understand existing Janssen server code?
 Leverage [technical documentation](https://github.com/JanssenProject/jans/tree/main/docs/technical) to understand high-level module design, interactions.
 Use [Code](https://github.com/JanssenProject/jans/tree/main/docs/code) documents to gain understanding of code at granular level.

+## I have installed Janssen server, where can I see it installed in on file system?
+On Ubuntu system, most of the Janssen server artifacts are placed under `/opt`, and `/opt/jans`.